luxdefi/.github/profile/README.md

-Lux is a decentralized network of blockchains that aims to make it easy for anyone to invest in real world assets (RWAs).
+Increasing economic freedom through decentralized access to quantum safe assets (QSAs), starting with gold and silver.

-🌈 Get involved by participating in the development of the Lux Network, [provide feedback and suggestions](mailto:hi@lux.finance), or contribute to our [open source projects](https://github.com/luxdefi/).
+🌈 Get involved by participating in the development of the Lux Network, [provide feedback and suggestions](mailto:hi@lux.partners), or contribute to our [open source projects](https://github.com/luxdefi/).

 👩‍💻 Resources for the community include:
 - [Lux Finance Documentation](https://docs.lux.finance)